English history records several members of its Royal family dying in peculiar circumstances.

 Poor Edmund Ironside died in 1016 while ‘relieving the calls of nature over a pit’, and was stabbed in the bowels with a dagger.

-But the strangest death must be that of Frederick, Prince of Wales who died after being hit with a cricket-ball.
+But the strangest death must be that of Frederick, Prince of Wales who died, some sources claim, after being hit with a cricket-ball.

 A very English way to die!